aldo-gutierrez/bitmasksorterJS/README.md

 sortObjectInt(orig, mapper);

-//sortObjectNumber can sort java script Numbers
+//sortObjectNumber can sort objects with negative and positive decimal fields in the range of IEEE 754

 let origNumber = Array.from({length: size}, () => Math.random() * range - range / 2);